Aramist/Tanelus-Prework/README.md

 Describe any challenges encountered while building the app.

 - Had some issues with the simulator preferring the hardware keyboard over a simulated keyboard
+- Ran into several issues related to making data available to multiple instances of viewcontroller, especially when it has to be modified by one of the controllers

 ## License